ColinKennedy/ways/docs/why.rst

     publish(info)

-Lets just pretend for a moment that this example suited our needs.
-Maybe instead get_sequence_info would actually use some regex or something to make the paths easier to parse.
-The point is that, whatever the solution it, it's good enough for your tool.
+Lets just pretend for a moment that this example did everything we needed to do.
+Maybe get_sequence_info is some regex or another parser.
+The point is that, whatever the solution it, it's good enough for the tool that you're writing.

 If we used Ways, this is what the same example could look like.